Eric's Aspie Site

 - I keep a mop in my shower - in the corner - every time I need to mop the bathroom floor, it's perfectly handy.
 I'm told that's "very weird."
 It makes perfect sense to me.

-When I was a kid/teens, it was far more difficult to "break out" of a routine or deviate, and I would have a mild meltdown or flat-out ignore whomever was attempting to alter my pattern (no matter how small). something as simple as the drive-thru at KFC - they aren't responding for some reason at the speaker or drive-thru window - have to change plans/alter route and timing and go to a different place for lunch.. throws timing off, causes mild anxiety
+breaking routine - When I was a kid/teens, it was far more difficult to "break out" of a routine or deviate, and I would have a mild meltdown or flat-out ignore whomever was attempting to alter my pattern (no matter how small).
+Something as simple as the drive-thru at KFC - they aren't responding for some reason at the speaker or drive-thru window - have to change plans/alter route and timing and go to a different place for lunch.. throws timing off, causes mild anxiety

 Typically, special interests have a time limit/expiration date.
 What makes them different from a regular hobby is the intense focus/attention an interest invokes.
 Just think: hyper-focus.